Assistant Professor Ana Villarreal has been selected as a 2018-2019 Research Faculty...

 A second strand of her research focuses on bereavement and end-of-life decision-making among older adults.
 She is interested in how demographic, technological, and social/political changes affect the experiences of the dying and their families.
 This research has appeared in journals including The ANNALS, Journal of Gerontology: Social Sciences, Journal of Health and Social Behavior, Journal of Marriage and Family, The Gerontologist, and several edited volumes.
 She is co-editor of Spousal Bereavement in Late Life (2006, Springer Publishing).
 She has served as principal investigator on several NIA-funded studies of end-of-life issues, including the New Jersey End of Life study and Wisconsin Study of Families and Loss (WISTFL), a follow up to Wisconsin Longitudinal Study.

 Carr is a member of the honorary organization Sociological Research Association and is a Fellow of the Gerontological Society of America.
 She has served as deputy editor of Social Psychology Quarterly and Journal of Marriage and Family, and as trends editor of Contexts (an American Sociological Association publication).
-She is currently editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2018 term.
-Dr. Carr has held offices in the American Sociological Association including chair of the Aging & Life Course section in 2014-15.
+She is currently editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2020 term.
+Dr. Carr has held offices in the American Sociological Association including chair of the Aging & Life Course section, and is chair-elect of the Medical Sociology section.
 She served as Chair of the Board of Overseers of the General Social Survey, and is a co-investigator on the Midlife Development in the United States (MIDUS) and Wisconsin Longitudinal Study (WLS).
-She was recently named principal investigator of the National Longitudinal Study of Youth 1979 (NLSY79), and is serving a four-year term (2015-19) on the National Institutes of Health’s Social Sciences and Population Studies B (SSPB) study section.
+She is principal investigator of the National Longitudinal Study of Youth 1979 (NLSY79), and is serving a four-year term (2015-19) on the National Institutes of Health’s Social Sciences and Population Studies B (SSPB) study section.

 Dr. Carr is a strong proponent of public sociology, and enjoys speaking to the general public about issues related to aging, health, stress and families.
 Recent media appearances include the New York Times, and ABC Nightly News.

 Carr, Deborah, Jennifer C. Cornman and Vicki A. Freedman.
-Forthcoming.
+2017.
 “Disability and Activity-related Well-Being in Later Life: Are Effects Buffered by Intimate Relationship Support and Strain?”
-Journal of Health and Social Behavior.
-(Expected publication date: September 2017).
+Journal of Health and Social Behavior 58 (3), 387-403.

 Carr, Deborah.
 2016.
 “Is Death ‘The Great Equalizer’?
 The Social Stratification of Death Quality in the Contemporary United States.”
 The ANNALS: American Academy of Political and Social Research 663: 331-354.